trustedsec/SysmonCommunityGuide/chapters/configuration.md

 * Process list.

-* Listing of installed applications from the registry.
+* Listing of installed applications from the registry (In the case of Windows).

 This does not mean that an attacker will not use more advanced methods to enumerate controls and find Sysmon on the system.

-Detection of Sysmon is achieved by looking at the areas that cannot be changed.
+Detection of Sysmon in Windowss is achieved by looking at the areas that cannot be changed.

   **Indicator**               | **Can it be Changed**
   ----------------------------| -----------------------